 The electronic version of the narrative should include all required components as one document, except for the associated tasks and appendices.
 Incomplete or late applications will not be considered.
 If you do not receive an email confirmation of receipt of your application within 24 hours of the deadline, please email grantscsp@bluum.org.
 Please add that email address to your online address book.

-Original copies of the signed Certifications and Assurances document should be postmarked (via mail) by Monday, May 13, 2019, to: Bluum 702 W Idaho St Suite 600 Boise, ID 83702 ATTN: CSP Grant.
+Original copies of the signed Certifications and Assurances document should be postmarked by May 3, 2024, to: Bluum 702 W. Idaho St., Suite 600, Boise, ID 83702 ATTN: CSP Grant.

 APPLICATION INSTRUCTIONS